 The general purpose of the Canada 3LNO American plaice FIP process is to improve the likelihood that this Canadian offshore fishery will pass the main assessment to receive MSC certification.

-The overall objective for this FIP is successful MSC certification of the fishery - individual FIP objectives expected to be achieved by December 2018 are:
+The overall objective for this FIP is successful MSC certification of the fishery.
+FIP Objectives which have been met include:

 Improve catch verification and estimation system.

 Evaluate catch profile and status of main bycatch species.

 Produce a fishery footprint relative to both sensitive and less sensitive benthic habitat.

 Develop an IFMP for the 3LNO American Plaice fishery addressing all elements for which PIs exist.

 Develop fishery-specific objectives and incorporate them into IFMP.

 Individual FIP objectives remaining to be achieved by December 2024 are:

 Project stock recovery time once SSB surpasses Blim.

 FIP at a Glance